jwilme/mosquitto-psk-auth/README.md

-# mosquitto-psk-auth
+# mosquitto-repelling-candle

 Another authentication plugin for the Mosquitto MQTT Broker

-## What is this ?
+## What is this that is that ?

 It is for the moment a side-project that I am developing to link the pre-shared-key feature of Mosquitto with a MySQL database.